 - Standard Minimum Rules for the Treatment of Prisoners

 - Convention Against Torture and other Cruel, Inhuman or Degrading Treatment or Punishment.

 If a prisoner believes their human rights have not been respected, or one of the above standards has been breached, they can complain.
 If a prisoner wishes to make a complaint, they can follow this process:

 When a prisoner or someone on behalf of the prisoner formally draws attention to any action which the complainant wishes to have investigated or reviewed, Correction’s employees are guided by the Prison Operations Manual, which helps employees with the day-to-day activities of managing a prison:

 Contract managed prisons

-There are currently two contract managed prisons in New Zealand: Mount Eden Correctional Facility and Auckland South Correctional Facility.
+There is currently one contract managed prison in New Zealand: Auckland South Correctional Facility.
 The Chief Executive of Corrections retains ultimate responsibility for prisoners and is provided with regular reports from the prison monitor on the contractor’s performance.
 Find out more about contract managed prisons: